mr-williams/ADF_106/README.md

 # ADF_106
-Creating a repository for Azure Data Factory
+Creating a repository for Azure Data Factory which houses various pipelines for variouss projects